Danjb1/open-rival/docs/dependencies.md

 > **Used for:** OpenAL functionality (playing sounds)

-- Needs to be built from source to create `OpenAL32.lib`.
+- Needs to be built from source to create `OpenAL32.lib` (yes, even for 64-bit).
+    - A Visual Studio solution must be generated using CMake.

 ### [RtMidi](https://github.com/thestk/rtmidi)